Texas

 Early Voting

-Early voting in Texas begins 17 days before Election Day (unless the 17th day is a national holiday or weekend; voting starts on the next business day).
-You may vote at any voting location in your county and weekend voting may be available.
-Please contact your county election administrator for more information.
+You may vote at any voting location in your county, and weekend voting may be available.
+Check in with your county election officials for more information.

 Election Dates